 New findings from the Commonwealth Fund show that deaths by drug overdose hit an all-time high in 2017, thanks to the rapid growth in opioid deaths.
 Still, there is hope.
 Modern biotechnology allows us to comprehend the chemical and morphological changes that serve as the source of the dependency itself.
 Consequently, we can now recognize the biological roots of the illness and develop effective therapeutic ways to reverse it.

-Opioid dependency is a curable central nervous system disorder.
+Opioid dependency is a treatable central nervous system disorder.
 It is not a chronic illness; it only became chronic due to the lack of useful remedies.
-Opioid-dependent patients can be cured and stabilized.
+Opioid-dependent patients can be treated and stabilized.